 The Nature Reserve, situated in Whitchurch Cardiff, was formed in 1967 and includes the last remaining stretch of the former Glamorganshire canal, which ran from Merthyr Tydfil to Cardiff.
 The canal still holds fresh water of a high enough quality to provide a good hunting ground for kingfishers, herons and many others species.

 The majority of the woodland is beech and oak with several trees being over 200 years old.
 Long Wood and the canal are designated as a Site of Special Scientific Interest (SSSI).

 Forest Farm is under constant threat from developments on its borders, so an essential part of the Friends’ work over the years has been either stopping them, where possible, or working constructively to get significant concessions from the developers.

 The membership of the Friends currently stands at just over 400.
-The Friends join forces with the RSPB on the third Saturday of each month for a walk around the reserve, from 10:00 am to 12:30 pm , to learn about the flora and fauna, and to recognise and record the birds that use the reserve.
+On the second Sunday of each month there’s a volunteering session, and on the third Saturday of each month we hold a walk around the reserve, from 10:00 am to 12:30 pm , to learn about the flora and fauna, and to recognise and record the birds that use the reserve.
 Other walks are arranged during the summer, while in the winter talks and social events are held indoors.

 The Friends also publish a quarterly newsletter — members get an exclusive first-look at each new copy!